2025 Early Bird SaleBook Your Holiday Now

 Inclusions

-• 16 breakfasts, 13 dinners (no dinners on rest days or in Santiago): Breakfasts are usually continental inclusive of breads, cheese, ham, tea, coffee & juices.
+• 16 breakfasts, 13 dinners (no dinners on the rest days or in Santiago): Breakfasts are usually continental inclusive of breads, cheese, ham, tea, coffee & juices.
 Dinner will consist of 3 courses, usually starting with a salad, followed by chicken, red meat, fish or a pasta dish & finishing with a dessert of fruit or cakes.

 • 16 nights in a combination of quality hotels & farmhouse B&Bs on a twin share basis generally with ensuite facilities (upgrade to superior hotel in Arzua (recommended) and Santiago - supplement applies)